nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 - Give notifications and reminders for tasks near deadline or overdue

 Weaknesses:
 - Wunderlist has a complex interface and might require multiple clicks to get specific tasks done.
 For example, it has separate field to add tasks, search for tasks and a sort button.
-There are various lists & sublists.
+There are various lists & sub-lists.
 Each list has a completed/uncompleted  section and each task needs to be clicked to display the associated subtasks, notes, files and comment.
 - New users might not know how to use the advanced features e.g. creating recurring tasks